Protect Your Home from Wildfires

 The best time to prepare is long before fire season.

 Think of Fire Safety in Zones

-This is the most important zone where any ember that lands on flammable material could be deadly.
+This is the most important zone where any ember that lands on flammable material on or next to the home or gets into the crawl space or attic could be deadly.
 This zone is so important, we break this down in its own section below.
 Scroll down to see the most effective fire risk reduction actions.

 ZONE 0: 0-5 feet